Matriarchy: 20th–21st centuries

 The Mosuo people are an ethnic group in southwest China.
 They are considered one of the most well-known matriarchal societies, although many scholars assert that they are rather matrilineal.
 As of 2016, the sole heirs in the family are still daughters.
 Since 1990, when foreign tourism became permitted, tourists started visiting the Mosuo people.
-As pointed out by the Xinhau News Agency, "tourism has become so profitable that many Mosuo families in the area who have opened their homes have become wealthy."
+As pointed out by the Xinhua News Agency, "tourism has become so profitable that many Mosuo families in the area who have opened their homes have become wealthy."
 Although this revived their economy and lifted many out of poverty, it also altered the fabric of their society to have outsiders present who often look down on the Mosuo's cultural practices.

 In 1995, in Kenya, according to Emily Wax, Umoja, a village only for women from one tribe with about 36 residents, was established under a matriarch.
 It was founded on an empty piece of land by women who fled their homes after being raped by British soldiers.
 They formed a safe-haven in rural Samburu County in northern Kenya.
 Men of the same tribe established a village nearby from which to observe the women's village, the men's leader objecting to the matriarch's questioning the culture and men suing to close the women's village.
 As of 2019, 48 women, most of whom who have fled gender-based violence like female genital mutilation, assault, rape, and abusive marriages call Umoja home, living with their children in this all female-village.
 Many of these women faced stigma in their communities following these attacks and had no choice but to flee.
 Others sought to escape from the nearby Samburu community, which practices child marriage and female genital mutilation.
-In the village, the women practice “collective economic cooperation.”
+In the village, the women practice "collective economic cooperation."
 The sons are obligated to move out when they turn eighteen.
 Not only has the Umoja village protected its members, the members have also done extensive work for gender equity in Kenya.
-The message of the village has spread outside of Kenya as member “Lolosoli’s passion for gender equity in Kenya has carried her to speak on social justice at the United Nations and to participate in an international women’s rights conference in South Africa.”
+The message of the village has spread outside of Kenya as member "Lolosoli's passion for gender equity in Kenya has carried her to speak on social justice at the United Nations and to participate in an international women's rights conference in South Africa."